Conserving our marine resources through education, restoration,

 Dr. Keisha Bahr spearheads an innovative hands-on training program designed to empower students undergoing scientific diver training.
 Drawing upon the methodologies and standards of the NOAA Coral Reef Monitoring Program, this initiative equips participants with essential skill sets crucial for a career in marine science and resource management.

-Dr. Bahr and Research Aquarist Jack Willans were invited to the Flower Garden Banks National Marine Sanctuary (FGBNMS) during a fun get together with other coral and marine scientists in an effort to strengthen research collaboration for the largest and most pristine coral reef system in North America.
-The FGBNMS is comprised of 17 coral reefs located over 100 feet deep and 80 - 130 miles off the coasts of LA and TX represented a unique coral ecosystem that is largely unaffected by human interactions or disturbances.
+Dr. Bahr and Research Aquarist Jack Willans were invited to the Flower Garden Banks National Marine Sanctuary (FGBNMS) along with other coral and marine scientists in an effort to strengthen research collaboration for the largest and most pristine coral reef system in North America.
+The FGBNMS comprises 17 coral reefs located at depths of 100 feet or more and 80-130 miles off the coasts of LA and TX, representing a unique coral ecosystem largely unaffected by human interactions or disturbances.

-The Coral Reef and Ocean Health Research Group partnered with Reef Renewal USA to transport over 200 coral fragments from a nursery in Tavernier, FL, across the Gulf to the Harte Research Institute where studies will be conducted to help inform resiliency practices in coral reef reotration
+The Coral Reef and Ocean Health Research Group partnered with Reef Renewal USA to transport over 200 coral fragments from a nursery in Tavernier, FL, across the Gulf to the Harte Research Institute, where studies will be conducted to help inform resiliency practices in coral reef restoration